 - The location is not set correctly.
 If you’re using a smart lock to unlock your device when it’s in a trusted location, ensure that this feature is turned on and select the right location for automatic unlocking.

 - Work email is associated with the wrong Google account or multiple devices.
-Log into both accounts and remove your work email address from unwanted devices to fix this issue.
+To fix this issue, log in to both accounts and remove your work email address from unwanted devices.

 - Multiple devices using one Google Account at once – another common problem people face here is simply having too many connected devices running off one account at once, either by accident or by those who use their phones for two different purposes (e.g., work/personal).
 If this happens, try disconnecting all other devices from that account until only one remains active (this will usually solve most problems).